Learn

 A: Maybe.
 It depends on a number of factors and how the numbers look in your specific situation.
 Here's what you want to consider to determine if you can retire when you initially planned:

 - Income sources.
-If you have income sources beyond your portfolio, like a pension, then that can help your nest egg go farther without postponing your retirement date.
+If you have income sources beyond your portfolio, like a pension, then that can help the nest egg go farther without postponing your retirement date.

 A: If a market downturn caused your portfolio to drop below your targeted level for retirement, it's worth evaluating if you can continue working a few more years (even if it's just part-time).
 This gives you a chance to earn more money both from your job and from your portfolio as the market eventually recovers.